Healthy Homes Assessment Maraenui

 Maraenui Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is compulsory throughout Maraenui and New Zealand rental houses where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory in all Maraenui and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords must keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will apply throughout the tenancy period of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate the compliance with each Healthy Homes Standard that apply or will be in force during the tenancy of an apartment rental.

-• Private landlords and property managers must make sure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed , or altered lease.
+• Private landlords and property managers must make sure their rental properties conform according to Healthy Homes Standards within 90 days of any new, renewed , or altered lease.

-• All the boarding households (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024